Olareanu/dynmat-assn/README.md

 # dynmat-assn

-A repo for scripts made for the Dynamic behaviour of Materials final Project.
+A repo for scripts made for the "Dynamic behaviour of Materials" final Project.
+The name of our assignment is "Assessing Material Performance in Fuselage Impact".
 Abaqus CAE 2024 required for running the geometry generation, Abaqus 2023 or newer for running the input files.

+### Contributors:

+- Alexandru Olareanu
+- Pawel Golla
+- Lennard Leypold
+- Frederic Huwyle

+### File description

 | File Name                    | Description                                                                               |
 |------------------------------|-------------------------------------------------------------------------------------------|